DREP Market Capitalization Reaches $6.74 Billion (DREP)

-DREP (CURRENCY:DREP) traded 21% lower against the US dollar during the 1 day period ending at 14:00 PM ET on June 12th.
-Over the last seven days, DREP has traded down 31.3% against the US dollar.
-One DREP coin can now be purchased for $1.96 or 0.00003398 BTC on cryptocurrency exchanges.
-DREP has a market cap of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last day.
+DREP (CURRENCY:DREP) traded 21% lower against the dollar during the 1-day period ending at 19:00 PM ET on June 16th.
+One DREP coin can currently be bought for approximately $1.96 or 0.00003398 BTC on popular exchanges.
+In the last seven days, DREP has traded 31.3% lower against the dollar.
+DREP has a total market cap of $6.74 billion and $27.62 million worth of DREP was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.